 A common misconception when hiring a photographer is that the client will own the images after the photo shoot.
 This isn’t true.
 Photographers always retain full copyrights to their images.
 This means clients are technically “renting” the images from the photographer.

-It’s important to keep in mind that the more images a client wants, the more expensive the shoot can become.
-The more usage a client wants with the images, the more expensive the images can become.
+It’s important to keep in mind that the more images a client wants, the more expensive the shoot can become, because it takes time to capture each shot.
+The more usage freedom a client wants with the images, the more expensive the images can become.

-In a nutshell, image usage fees should be figured out separate from the creative fee.
-Sometimes these fees get bundled together, but it’s important for the photographer to make sure they’re accounting for both their time and the images they will be delivering when writing up an estimate.
+In a nutshell, image usage fees should be figured out separately from the creative fee.
+Sometimes these fees can get bundled together, but it’s important for the photographer to make sure they’re accounting for both their time and the images they will be delivering when writing up an estimate.

 Team Fees